arvesv/MyTemplateRepo/README.md

-# MyTemplateRepo
+# My Template Repo

-My set of common files that I usually put in a new GitHub/Visual Studio repository.
-Feel free to use, but check the values in these files
+This is the files I normally put into a new Git repository bacause they are usefull and gives some consistency.
+Feel free to use, but please review the settings so thay they work the way you want to - this especially applies to .editorconfig.

+I usually work on dotnet in Visual Studio/Visual Studio Code/GitHub so this repo is tailored to that expecience.

+The "Demo" project is just there to have something to test the pipelin on.
+Don't copy that one :)

-[global.json][def] - Specifices the version of the .NET sdk used.
+[global.json](def) - Specifices the version of the .NET sdk used.
 Used by the dotnet cli tools as well ass the GitHub action actions/setup-dotnet@v4

 [.editorconfig][def2] - Some commom settings for tab/spaces etc supported by some editors (Visual Studio Code requres a plugin
 )